claudiarella/academic-kickstart/content/authors/admin/_index.md

 ---

-I am a postdoctoral researcher in Mathematical Physics at the Institut des Hautes Études Scientifiques, France, funded by the Huawei Young Talents Program, and a member of the [UNIVERSE+ collaboration][ERC2].
+I am a postdoctoral researcher in Mathematical Physics at the Institut des Hautes Études Scientifiques, France, funded by the [Huawei Young Talents Program][Huawei], and a member of the [UNIVERSE+ collaboration][ERC2].

 I am interested in the many facets of theoretical high-energy physics, particularly the mathematical structures and dualities arising in quantum field theory and string theory.
 My most recent work focuses on the non-perturbative aspects of topological string theory and complex Chern–Simons theory and the interplay of resurgence, strong-weak duality, and quantum modularity.